jeremymcrae/denovonear/README.md

 This code assesses whether recurrent de novo single-nucleotide variants lie closer together within the coding sequence of a gene than expected by chance.
-We use mutation rates based on the local sequence context to determine the expected likelyhood that specific regions of the gene contain mutations.
+We use mutation rates based on the local sequence context to determine the expected likelihood that specific regions of the gene contain mutations.
 Currently, the local sequence context mutation rates are per-trinucleotide mutation rates provided by Kaitlin Samocha of the Broad Institute, see [Nature Genetics 46:944–950](http://www.nature.com/ng/journal/v46/n9/full/ng.3050.html).